Army JROTC FAQ

 Q: Can I get military credit for JROTC?

-A: Upon graduation, any student who desires to enter the US military, and is accepted by the service, may enlist at the pay-grade of E-3.
-This represents an approximate $3,500 per year pay increase for former JROTC students who qualify.
+A: Upon program completion, any student who desires to enter the US military, and is accepted by the service, may enlist at the pay-grade of E-2.
+This represents a significant pay increase for former JROTC students who qualify.
 Many of our cadets are so well trained that they assume leadership posts in their Basic Training units.

 Q: If I am in JROTC can I still participate in other activities outside of JROTC?

 A: Certainly.
-JROTC cadets are members of all fo the various sports teams, involved in the band, student government, chorus and other clubs.
-Cadets can spend as much or as little amount of time in JROTC activities.
-Cadets who are members of the band or various teams are given the same credit for marching in parades as are cadets.
+JROTC cadets are members of all of the various sports teams, are involved in the band, student government, chorus and other clubs.
+Cadets can spend as much or as little time in extracirricular JROTC activities as desired.
+Cadets who march in parades with other members of the band or various sports teams are given the same credit for parade participation as the cadets who march in the JROTC formation.

 Q: What might my friends say when I wear my JROTC uniform?